carlitofluito/letters2013-14/docs/02-reconnect.md

 And I don’t ask for anything in return.
 I don’t ask for anything they aren’t willing to give.
 I have air, water, food, and people.
 I have an empty glass to be filled.

 ## 2014-02-11 From Paloma

+Hello Carlos, how's it going?

+The missing one...
+I guess you've been traveling, haven't you?
+Morocco, isn’t it??
+Ui, ui, that healthy envy.
+Surely it has been an experience, tell me things.

+I'm going to Bristol this week to see some friends and see if I can disconnect a little.
+What's that about you losing your phone?
+I hope that you solve it soon.
+You are such a mess!!

+Well, how were the exams?
+I suppose fucking nicely or at least well.
+You're probably already handling yourself speaking English very very well, Manuel.
+Hahahahahaha.
+And what plans do you have for this quarter??

+I've finished the exams and I did nice although I haven't yet been given the psychosocial mark.
+They're so slow.
+And nothing… All subjects pass and that.
+Although I am aiming for more.
+Now starting the next quarter and I think that the party is gonna be over… Many assignments and many classes to which I have to go necessarily.
+In fact, right now, I am in "Psychology of personality", and it seems to me that participation and ass-kissing count more than anything else.
+Hahaha.
+I also wanted to ask you for an opinion on how to work on the subjects and all that, and which are themost interesting and so on.
+But well, you will tell me if you remember.
+I have: personality, critical thinking, health, linguistic and cognitive development, and psychological evaluation.
+When you can and feel like it, you tell me what you want.
+I relied too much on your advice that has always been good for me.

+Regarding my life, not so much novelty: living in Salamanca and disconnected a little bit from my life from before, honestly...
+I want to do new thingsssss!!!!
+So that's what I tell youuu.
+I hope you enjoy the quarter and we talk soon, ok?
+Be happy!!

+A huge kiss, freak!

 ## 2014-02-11 To Paloma

 ## 2014-02-17 To Tomás